GauravMittal06/ContextAI/README.md

-# 🚀 RAG Scraper – Contextual AI Chat for Webpages & Documents 🤖
+# 🚀 ContextAI – Context-Aware Chat for Webpages & Documents 🤖

 Ever wished you had a super-smart assistant that could **read a webpage or document and answer questions about it instantly**?

-**RAG Scraper** is a Retrieval-Augmented Generation (RAG) system that lets you:
+**ContextAI** is a Retrieval-Augmented Generation (RAG) system that lets you:

 - Ingest **webpages or uploaded files**
 - Convert their contents into **vector embeddings**
 - Ask questions through a **context-aware chatbot**

-Unlike traditional AI chatbots, RAG Scraper **only answers using the information you provide**, ensuring responses remain **grounded in the source material**.
+Unlike traditional AI chatbots, ContextAI **only answers using the information you provide**, ensuring responses remain **grounded in the source material**.

 ---